-Credit cards are not as essential as everyday bank accounts but they can play an important role in your finances.
-So if you’re wondering why you would want a credit card, here are some of the most popular reasons to apply and start using one.
+Credit cards are not as essential as everyday bank accounts, but they can play an important role in your finances and come with their own pros and cons.
+Here are some of the most popular reasons to apply and start using a credit card.

 Credit cards can impact your credit score and your ability to get other loans.
-So once you get a credit card, aim to pay your credit card account balance off in full by the due date on each statement.
-This will help you build your credit and increase your chances of success when you want to apply for a mortgage, car loan or other credit product and you can get better loan terms.
+Just be sure to pay your credit card account balance off in full by the due date on each statement.

 Whether it’s a parking fine, a car accident or a nasty surprise at the dentist, major, unexpected costs are a part of being an adult.
 If you don’t have enough money in your bank account to cover emergencies, you could use a credit card to pay what’s required upfront.

-With textbooks, laptops, transport and accommodation, students have a range of additional costs that can be hard to cover upfront.
-Especially if you’re only able to work part-time while you’re studying.
+Students have a range of costs that can be hard to cover upfront — especially if you’re only able to work part-time while you’re studying.

 How to improve your chances of approval when applying for a credit card

 If you’re ready to apply for a new credit card, there are several ways to increase your chances of approval.
 You can start by comparing credit cards so you can find an option that suits your needs.
 Then check the eligibility requirements and get all the necessary details and documents together for the application.